2000 Summer Olympics closing ceremony: Closing Addresses

-'Welcome Home: Athens 2004'
+Welcome Home, Olympics: Athens 2004

-This segment was conceptualized, crafted, produced and directed by the world-renowned Greek artist Vangelis, Given the importance of returning the Games to their spiritual home, Vangelis decided to include the Antwerp Ceremony (the flag handover ceremony) as a feature during the next hosts artistic section.
-Dimitris Avramopoulos, Mayor of Athens and Gianna Angelopoulos-Daskalaki, President of the Athens 2004 Olympic Games Committee entered the main stage.
-Then priestesses of Olympia, entered to enact a special and traditional rite for the Antwerp Ceremony.
+This segment was conceptualised, crafted, produced and directed by Greek artist Vangelis.
+Given the importance of returning the Games to their spiritual home, Vangelis decided to include the Antwerp Ceremony (the flag handover ceremony).
+As a feature during the Antwerp Ceremony, Mayor of Athens Dimitris Avramopoulos and Gianna Angelopoulos-Daskalaki, President of the Athens 2004 Olympic Games Committee entered the main stage.
+They entered paired with the priestesses of Olympia, as a sign of protection, as they were responsible for receiving the Olympic flag and taking the Games back to their spiritual home.
+After the flag was passed to the Greek delegates, they performed a special sending ritual as an Athens cultural presentation.
 After their performance, the Lord Mayor of Sydney, Frank Sartor arrives with the Seoul Olympic flag to begin the ceremony.
 He hands it to Samaranch, who hands it over to Avramopoulos.
-After the ceremony, the priestesses look around the flag, take the flag off its pole, throw laurel olive branches on top and carry the flag out of the stadium to Athens.
-The New York Times said that this was a moment of contrast between the approach the two host cites had to the Olympic Games.
+After the ceremony, the priestesses look around the flag, took the flag off its pole, threw laurel olive branches on top and carried the flag out of the stadium to Athens.
+The New York Times said that this was a moment of contrast between the approach of the two host cities to the Olympic Games.

 Samaranch then officially called the games to its close, calling upon the youth of the world in four years to assemble in Athens, Greece - "the birthplace of Olympism".
-He ended by saying thank you in 4 languages (english,french,spanish and catalan).
+He ended his last Games as IOC president by saying thank you, and goodbye in the 4 languages he spoke (English, French, Spanish and Catalan).

 Olympic Flag and Hymn

-As the Olympic Flag was lowered, on a separate stage near the flagpole, Australian soprano Yvonne Kenny performed the Olympic Hymn in English, composed by Spiros Samara with lyrics by Costas Palamas.
-The Sydney Olympics was the first time the hymn was performed in both the IOC's preferred languages.
+As the Olympic Flag raised during the Opening ceremonies was lowered, on a separate stage near the flagpole, Australian soprano Yvonne Kenny performed a softer version of the Olympic Hymn in English, composed by Spyridon Samaras with lyrics by Kostis Palamas.
+Given it was sung in Greek in the Opening Ceremony, the Sydney Olympics was the first time the hymn was performed in both the IOC's preferred languages.

-Chong Lim's 'Journey of Angels' was then played.
-The final flag bearers were 8 young Australian champions:
+Chong Lim's "Journey of Angels" was then played.
+The final flag bearers were 8 young Australian sporting champions: